The Award categories include:

 In 2006, two awards were added to the programme to assist in covering all disciplines.

 • The Stanfords Award for printed mapping was created to encourage any printed products to enter, from coffee table atlases to maps featured in leaflets or topical articles.
 Past entries have even included World Map wallpaper and artistic interpretations.

 • The Avenza Award for electronic mapping was added to allow digital products such as interactive and web maps to also compete.
 Past entries have included power-point presentations, websites and interactive CD-ROMS.

-These two awards join the successful John C. Bartholomew Award for Small Scale Mapping and the Ordnance Survey Open Data Award and complete the four categories from which The BCS Award is chosen.
+These two awards join the successful John C. Bartholomew Award for Thematic Mapping and the Ordnance Survey Open Data Award and complete the four categories from which The BCS Award is chosen.

 Not only will the winners of these awards receive their trophy, but they go head to head with each other and one will receive the prestigious honour of being crowned the Best Mapping entry and presented with The BCS Award.

 Top: a crystal award is presented to the winners of: The John C. Bartholomew, The OS Open Data, The Avenza and The Stanfords awards

 Bottom: The British Cartographic Society Award for the best of the above winners